papagno/interstellar-coding-session/README.md

 In this coding session it's required to adapt the provided codebase so that the acceptance criteria below are met.

+## Overview

+- the codebase contains two folders:
+  - backend: contains already the `Product` entity with some basic attributes and the `ProductsRepository`
+  - frontend: it's a default project structure created by angular CLI

 ## Instructions

 - web searches are allowed